stormpath/stormpath-sdk-node/docs/app/views/main.md

 This is the Stormpath Node.js module's API documentation.

-[Stormpath](https://www.stormpath.com) is a cloud-hosted user management service that automates best-in-class user security for your applications so you can ship your application faster and more securely.
+[Stormpath][] is a cloud-hosted user management service that automates best-in-class user security for your applications so you can ship your application faster and more securely.

-It provides applications safe user account and group/role management, authentication, best-practices password security, access control, automated security workflows like user registration, account email verification and password resets, social login with services like Facebook and Google Apps, secure sync for on-premise LDAP and Active Directory accounts, custom user and group data, and much more.
+This module provides abstractions around applications, safe user account and group / role management, authentication, best-practices password security, access control, social login with services like Facebook and Google, automated security workflows (*user registration, account email verification, password reset*), secure sync for on-premise LDAP and Active Directory accounts, custom user and group data, and much more.

 ## <a name="install"></a>Install